Commercial Truck Insurance Requirement MC S90

 It is further understood and agreed that, upon failure of the (Insurance)company to pay any final judgment recovered against the (Motor Carrier) Insured as provided herein, the judgment creditor may maintain an action in any court of competent jurisdiction against the (Motor Carrier) company to compel such payment.”

-As the Motor Carrier, you’re making a promise of honesty to the insurance company, and in return, they’re making a promise to the public with the MCS90-91X.
-When a breach of honesty occurs, the insurance company will circle back and attempt to collect from the Motor Carrier.
+Understand that as the Motor Carrier, you’re making a promise of honesty to the insurance company, and in return, they’re making a promise to the public with the MCS90-91X.

 Why does FMCSA Insurance and Licensing show lower limits than what I bought?